-A tattoo can mimic eyeliner or lipstick or it can darken and create the look of thicker eyebrows.
-It also can camouflage scars and help with the look of an uneven hairline.
+A tattoo can mimic eyeliner or lipstick, or it can darken and create the look of thicker eyebrows.
+It can also camouflage scars and help with the look of an uneven hairline.

-Who might consider permanent makeup?
+Who might want permanent makeup?

-In particular, people with cataracts, arthritis, multiple sclerosis, Parkinson’s disease or those who have suffered from a stroke may find this procedure appealing.
+In particular people with cataracts, arthritis, multiple sclerosis, Parkinson’s disease or those who have suffered from a stroke may find this procedure appealing.
 It can help them look their best while avoiding the physical challenges of applying makeup.

-Are the tattoos really permanent?
+Are these tattoos really permanent?